Higher education bubble in the United States: Recent trends

 During the early 2020s, some employers were hiring graduates directly from high school, offering them generous bonuses, high wages, and (paid) apprenticeship programs in order to offset the ongoing labor shortage.
 Trade schools and apprenticeship programs have seen significant increases in enrollment while about a third of college graduates, including 38% of recent graduates, worked in jobs that did not require a university degree, according to data from the Federal Reserve Bank of New York.
 Although the previous Democratic administrations of Bill Clinton and Barack Obama focused on higher education and high-skilled jobs, the Joe Biden government emphasized blue-collar jobs that did not require a college degree, as part of its economic plan to modernize public infrastructure and to rejuvenate the manufacturing sector.
 Before Biden, President Donald Trump signed a 2017 executive order expanding federal funding for apprenticeship programs which had bipartisan support.
 In 2022, President Biden announced an initiative aimed at expanding apprenticeship and work-based training programs in K–12 public schools in order to create a competitive and skilled workforce.
-On the other hand, Biden's student loan relief plan worth $400 billion was struck down by the Supreme Court of the United States.
+On the other hand, his multiple attempts to offer student loan relief were defeated by the courts.
 But as the birth rates of teenagers and the lower classes continues to fall while women with higher incomes and education are having more children, students in the future will be less likely to have to rely on loans.

 Ever since it was introduced in the 1960s, affirmative action has been a controversial topic in the United States.
 In late June 2023, the Supreme Court of the United States ruled against race-based admissions in Students for Fair Admissions v.
 Harvard and Students for Fair Admissions v.
 UNC.
 Schools have also been under pressure to end legacy admissions as well.
 Total freshman enrollments dropped in the fall semester of 2024, especially among public and private non-profit institutions.